 E. Adjustments to 1099-MISC/NEC/G Reporting

 Agencies may make corrections to reported 1099-MISC/NEC/G information at any time during the current tax year using the Adjust Withholding screen in SABHRS at the following path Main Menu>Suppliers>1099/Global Withholding>Maintain>Adjust Withholding.
 Changes must be made to any payments where errors exist, regardless of the minimum filing requirements.
 To correct errors on previous tax years, agencies must submit the 1099 Correction/Duplicate request in ServiceNow.
 To view 1099 balances and vouchers, follow the path Main Menu>Suppliers>1099/Global Withholding>Review>Voucher by Supplier or Supplier Balances by Class.
-To review payment information for 1099 reporting purposes, agencies may use the query MTAP_Payment_Detail_Report.
+To review payment information for 1099 reporting purposes, agencies may use the following queries: MTAP_Payment_Detail_Report, MTAP_PAYMENT_DTL_BY_SUPPLIER, and/or MTAP_1099_VCHR_INFO.
 The most useful date range to search by is January 1 through December 31 for the applicable tax reporting year.

 F. 1099 Interface Requirements